cssnr/vitepress-swiper/README.md

 ### Dynamic URL Generation

+This only works if your files are named numerically and ordered sequentially.

 This generates numbers for filenames and appends them to the base url as follows:

 ```text
 base-url / # . file-ext
 ```

-Therefore, to generate 3 slides you would set.
+Therefore, the following `<VPSwiper>` tag options/parameters.

 ```vue
 <VPSwiper base-url="https://example.com/path" :number-of-slides="3" />
 ```

-This will generate the following slide URLs:
+Will produce these URL's:

 ```text
 https://example.com/path/1.jpg